JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-20-Ethereum-ICO-hard-cap.md

 }
 ```

-Before we start testing minting the token by Crowdsale we need to transfer ownership of the token, to the newly created Crowdsale with the following functions in the beforeEach function:
+Before we start testing Minting token by Crowdsale we need to transfer ownership of the token, to newly created Crowdsale with following functions in the beforeEach function:

 ```js
 // create token